debenol1/covercard/README.md

 > If you can't detect the card terminal fix it before continuing

 ## Build
+Change to the PROJECT_FOLDER where the source code will be compiled:

+	cd PROJECT_FOLDER

 Check out the git repository:

 	git clone https://github.com/debenol1/covercard.git